Skip to content

 Discovered built-in policies: 3 files

-Discovered user policies from policies.user/: 1 files
+Discovered project policies from .containerization-assist/policy/: 1 files

 3. Test with Dockerfile Validation